 Qwench.
 Acai bowls.
 This is why we started going here for breakfast; but note, one bowl can easily fill two people and they take a while to make.
 Everything is fresh and organic.
 Their juices are pretty popular with the fit LA crowd.
 Be prepared to line up.

 Rise-n-Grind.
-This is labeled as a Stumptown Roasters cafe though I think that Stumptown would be horrified if they knew the cafe used the cheapest and nastiest soy milk on the market, which destroys the taste of their soy based espresso drinks.
+This is labelled as a Stumptown Roasters cafe though I think that Stumptown would be horrified if they knew the cafe used the cheapest and nastiest soy milk on the market, which destroys the taste of their soy-based espresso drinks.
 Still… the great thing about this cafe is that at breakfast you can order a fresh focaccia sandwich and it comes in a tightly sealed container.
 This makes bagged lunches easy.
 Thus… my morning coffee sucks… but lunch works out.